Human capital flight: Democracy, human rights and liberal values

-Research also suggests that emigration, remittances and return migration can have a positive impact on political institutions and democratization in the country of origin.
+Research also suggests that emigration, remittances and return migration can have a positive effect on political institutions and democratization in the country of origin.
 Research shows that exposure to emigrants boosts turnout.
 Research also shows that remittances can lower the risk of civil war in the country of origin.
 Migration leads to lower levels of terrorism.
 Return migration from countries with liberal gender norms has been associated with the transfer of liberal gender norms to the home country.
 A 2009 study finds that foreigners educated in democracies foster democracy in their home countries.
 Studies find that leaders who were educated in the West are significantly more likely to improve their country's prospects of implementing democracy.
 A 2016 study found that Chinese immigrants exposed to Western media censored in China became more critical of their home government's performance on the issues covered in the media and less trusting in official discourse.
 A 2014 study found that remittances decreased corruption in democratic states.

 A 2015 study finds that the emigration of women in rural China reduces son preference.